Case Study · 01

 Janus et Cie.

 A B2B luxury catalog, end-to-end on Hydrogen.
-Storefront, embedded admin, and an AI merchandising substrate underneath.
+Storefront, embedded admin, and a merchandising decision substrate underneath.

 Sector